hafluz/energy_data/README.md

 ### Steps

-1. Understanding the Global energy context
+1. Understanding the Global energy context and defining questions
-2. Researching for meaningful and updated datasets
+2. Researching and collecting meaningful and updated datasets
-3. Database set up with Google Cloud
+3. Setting up the Database with Google Cloud
 4. Data preparation and cleaning with SQL using BigQuery
-5. Exploratory analysis with SQL using BigQuery
+5. Descriptive and Diagnostic analysis with SQL using BigQuery
-6. Data Validation
+6. Syncing and exporting SQL queries with Google Drive using Python
-7. Connecting SQL queries to Google Drive using Python script
+7. Importing datasets into Tableau through Google Drive integration
-8. Importing datasets into Tableau through Google Drive integration
+8. Analysing the and creating data visualizations with Tableau
-9. Analysing queries and creating data visualizations with Tableau
+9. Dashboard development with Tableau
-10. Dashboard development with Tableau
+10. Sharing of final insights

 ### Links